Jesus Christ Superstar: Controversy

-The Broadway show and subsequent productions have been condemned by a few religious groups.
-Tim Rice was quoted as saying "It happens that we don't see Christ as God but simply the right man at the right time at the right place."
-Some Christians considered such comments to be blasphemous, the character of Judas too sympathetic and some of his criticisms of Jesus offensive.
-The musical's lack of allusion to the resurrection of Jesus has resulted in criticism similar to that of fellow musical Godspell, which also did not clearly depict the resurrection.
+The Broadway show and subsequent productions were condemned by different religious groups.
+Tim Rice was quoted as saying, "It happens that we don't see Christ as God but simply the right man at the right time at the right place."
+Christians considered such comments to be blasphemous, the character of Judas too sympathetic, and some of his criticisms of Jesus offensive.
+The musical's lack of allusion to the resurrection of Jesus has resulted in criticism similar to that of fellow musical Godspell, which also did not clearly depict a resurrection.

-At the same time, some Jews claimed that it bolstered the antisemitic belief that the Jews were responsible for Jesus's death by showing most of the villains as Jewish (Caiaphas and the other priests, Herod) and showing the crowd in Jerusalem calling for the crucifixion.
-The musical was also banned in South Africa for being "irreligious".
-A 1972 production of the rock opera was banned in the Hungarian People's Republic for "distribution of religious propaganda".
+At the same time, some Jews claimed that it bolstered the myth of Jewish deicide by showing most of the villains as Jewish (Caiaphas and the other priests, Herod) and showing the mob in Jerusalem calling for Christ's crucifixion.

+The musical was banned in South Africa for being "irreligious", and in the Hungarian People's Republic for "distribution of religious propaganda".